 - 1 credit MCB/BIOC 290 = approximately 5 hrs/week in lab/over a 16-week term (8-week summer sessions, 1 credit = 10 hrs/week) - Keep in mind this is an average.
 You need to plan to stay until your work is done.
-Each lab will have own policies. - Make sure you have a clear understanding of the faculty expectations for credit and how your grade will be assessed.
+Each lab will have own policies.
+Good to get this in writing. - Make sure you have a clear understanding of the faculty